spietzonke (at) gmail (dot) com

 This whole blog is written in Markdown.
 It is converted to a static web page by the “Jekyll” Markdown tool.

-I use Fedora GNU/Linux on my notebook since Fedora 34.
-I did work with Sabayon, Arch and Debian before.
+I use Debian GNU/Linux on my notebook.
+I did work with Sabayon, Arch and Fedora before.
 And I also know Windows 7, 10 and 11.
 For my Raspberry Pi projects I use Raspberry Pi OS (known as Raspbian before)

 I know how to use “Virtual Box” and “Qemu” for VM systems.